felipemarkson/Monteiro2022Results/README.md

 - S7: Same as S5 and same as S3
 - S8: Same as S5 and same as S4
 - S9: Same of S5, same of S4 and 3º Party 50kW/50kWh ESSs on buses 4 and 32

+## Results:

+It was genereted tree types of results:

+1. Estimation of Hosting Capacity (HC) for DG and EV together (ESS case).
+2. Estimation of HC only for DG.
+3. Estimation of HC only for EV.

 Results can be seen [here](results/results.pdf).